pi1541/Pi1541/README.md

 hdmi_group=2
 hdmi_mode=16              # 1024x768 @ 60Hz (in group 2)

+#kernel_address=0x1f00000 # needed for original builds
 #kernel=kernel.img        # use this for the original build

 kernel=kernel8-32.img     # Circle build default name
 ```

-This config.txt enables the uart console on pins 14(TX)/15(RX) - this gives useful log information.
+This `config.txt` enables the uart console on pins *14(TX)/15(RX)* - this gives useful log information.
-*options.txt* and all the other content on a Pi1541 sdcard are similar to the original
+`options.txt`` and all the other content on a Pi1541 sdcard are similar to the original Pi1541 requirements.

 # Disclaimer

-**Due to some unlikely, unexpected circumstances, you may damage your beloved devices (Raspberry Pi, Retro machines, C64s, VIC20s, etc) by using this software.
+**Due to some unlikely, unexpected circumstances (e.g. overheating), you may damage your beloved devices (Raspberry Pi, Retro machines, C64s, VIC20s, etc) by using this software.
 I do not take any responsibility, so use at your own risk!**

 # Pi1541